lobnamohamed22/Supermarket-Sales-Analysis-Dashboard/README.md

 1. Download the .pbix file from this repository.
 2. Open it using *Power BI Desktop*.
 3. Explore the interactive visualizations and insights.

-## How to Use

-1. Download the .pbix file from this repository.
-2. Open it using *Power BI Desktop*.
-3. Explore the interactive visualizations and insights.